cytoscape/cyChart/README.md

 Right click on a numerical column and select Histogram Filter...

 A plot will appear.
 Drag within the plot area to create an H shaped selection field.
 Drag either end or the middle to edit the field.

+(Editing is flaky if left edge is at the Y axis.
+Drag in center to move selection off the axis.)

 ![Screen Dump](histo1.png)